top of page

 What great pics to make up for last year's celebration in the garage and over Zoom.

-Cousins were celebrating together again.
+Cousins celebrating together again.

 A great reminder that our friends were celebrating XMAS at Park Palms in California.